samiksha-satarkar/samiksha-satarkar/README.md

 - 👋 Hi, I’m @samiksha-satarkar
 - 👀 I’m interested in Learning new things and exploring tech-world
 - 🌱 I’m currently learning full stack devlopment
-- 📫 How to reach me via Instagram https://www.instagram.com/samiksha__08__/
+- 📫 How to reach me via Mail: samikshasatarkar08@gmail.com
 - 😄 Pronouns: Her
 - ⚡ Fun fact: The projects was built with the same level of obsession people have for Wordle — except here, you get to break things and fix them.
 Try doing that with five letters and six tries!